mustafa-official/food-donation-client/README.md

 ## Features

--After logging in, users can add their food on the 'Add Food' page.
+- After logging in, users can add their food on the 'Add Food' page.
--Manage this food, including updating and deleting it, on the 'Manage My Foods' page.
+- Manage this food, including updating and deleting it, on the 'Manage My Foods' page.
--Users can request food and see their requested food on the 'My Food Requests' page.
+- Users can request food and see their requested food on the 'My Food Requests' page
--Users can search for food by name and sort by expiration date on the 'Available Foods' page
+- Users can search for food by name and sort by expiration date on the 'Available Foods' page

 ## Technologies